How to Sell a Group Program on Your Website

 • What’s included — the modules, resources, calls, community access, or bonuses.
 People want to know what they’re buying.

-A page that answers these questions thoroughly is a page that converts — because it removes the friction between interest and action.
+A page that answers these questions thoroughly is a page that converts, because it removes the friction between interest and action.

-I’ve redesigned more than a dozen group program sales pages at this point, and one of the most consistent changes we make is swapping out solo headshots for images that feel more collective — photos with other people, group settings, or anything that visually communicates “this is a shared experience.”
+Visuals are a subtle but powerful signal.
+I’ve redesigned more than a dozen group program sales pages at this point, and one of the most consistent changes we make is swapping solo headshots for images that feel collective — photos with other people, group settings, anything that visually communicates “this is a shared experience.”

 1:1 Service Page vs. Group Program Sales Page